Trump returns to a changed Wisconsin to shore up support

 “Granted, Trump is not traditional in a lot of ways, but it’s a great opportunity from a working-class standpoint to show Republicans can stand up for them,” Nygren said.

-Trump will tout a contract won in April by Fincantieri Marinette Marine to build up to 10 Navy frigates.
+Trump planned to promote a contract won in April by Fincantieri Marinette Marine to build as many as 10 Navy frigates.
 The shipbuilder plans to invest $200 million to expand the Marinette facility because of the contract.
 The company employs about 2,500 people now, and the deal could add 1,000 jobs and be worth $5.6 billion if all the ships are built.
 It’s the first new major shipbuilding program for the Navy in more than a decade.

-Trump will use the visit to illustrate his commitment to bolstering national defense and make the point that “economic security is national security,” said White House spokesperson John Horstman.

-Democrats used the moment to highlight the fallout from the virus, including double-digit unemployment, as well as Republicans' continued push to repeal the Affordable Care Act.

-“Wisconsin families deserve strong, honest leadership to bring us together and help our country recover,” Biden campaign spokesperson Sean Higgins said.
-"But Trump is unprepared to meet the moment.”

-Visiting a Navy shipbuilder shortly before the July Fourth holiday gives Trump the chance to show both his support for the military and what it means to be a patriotic American, Nygren said.
-That message is especially important to give during a time “when we’re dealing with a lot of divisions,” he added.
+Biden said in a statement Thursday that Trump was coming to Marinette “to take credit for Obama-Biden administration-fueled successes in an attempt to paper over the fact that Wisconsin has been bleeding blue-collar manufacturing jobs over the past few weeks.
+Instead of offering real relief to working families, he’s trying to claim credit for progress in Marinette he did not build.”

 Trump’s visit to Marinette is believed to be the first time a sitting president has come to the city.
-Then-presidential candidate John F. Kennedy campaigned in Marinette in 1960, when he gave a speech on the importance of loans for farmers.
-Pence was at the same Marinette shipyard in November to tout Trump’s trade deal with Mexico and Canada.
+As a candidate, John F. Kennedy campaigned in Marinette in 1960, when he gave a speech on the importance of loans for farmers.
+Pence was at the same Marinette shipyard in November to promote Trump’s trade deal with Mexico and Canada.

 Follow Scott Bauer on Twitter: https://twitter.com/sbauerAP.